 The FDA approved vorinostat, which showed a 30% response rate in patients with CTCL highly resistant to therapy; however, the duration of response is mixed and limited.47 There are also serious side effects associated with treatment, including diarrhea, nausea, and thrombocytopenia (low platelets).

 Romidepsin, also approved by the FDA for treatment of CTCL,50 showed 40% responses in CTCL highly resistant to therapy with higher duration of response, sometimes exceeding 20 months.
 Clearing of skin lesions and blood and nodal disease was also observed in patients with advanced forms of CTCL.

 Most chemotherapy drugs for cutaneous T-cell lymphoma have been in use for decades, but several have been developed more recently.
-While these agents are frequently used in combination for the treatment of many cancers, they are mostly used in CTCL as “single agents,” meaning they are given independently.
-Chemotherapy agents used for CTCL include methotrexate (an anti-metabolite), liposomal doxorubicin,51cyclophosphamide, and gemcitabine52 (agents that interfere with the DNA of cancer cells), pentostatin (a kind of antibiotic), chlorambucil, etoposide, temozolomide, and pralatrexate.53
+While these agents are frequently used in combination for the treatment of many cancers, they are mostly used in CTCL as “single agents,” meaning they are given by themselves and not with together with other chemotherapy drugs.
+Chemotherapy agents used for CTCL include methotrexate (an anti-metabolite), liposomal doxorubicin,51 cyclophosphamide, and gemcitabine52 (agents that interfere with the DNA of cancer cells), pentostatin (a kind of antibiotic), chlorambucil, etoposide, temozolomide, and pralatrexate.53

 Combination chemotherapies are reserved for patients whose disease does not respond to single agents or for selected patients who have solid organ involvement.